 If I am living at College Suites, when can I move in?

 Please contact College Suites at Washington Square directly at 518-579-5115 to inquire about the date that you will be allowed to move into your apartment.

-Admissions, Academic Advisement and Counseling, ADA Transition Services, Athletics, Campus Life & Safety, Career & Employment Services, Educational Opportunity Program & Multicultural Affairs, Financial Aid, Liberty Partnerships Programs, Student Activities, Student Government Association, SUNY Career and Counseling Center, Schenectady Smart Scholars Early College High School, and YOU!
+Admissions, Academic Advisement and Counseling, ADA Transition Services, Athletics, Campus Life & Safety, Career & Transfer Services, Educational Opportunity Program & Access, Financial Aid, Liberty Partnerships Programs, Student Activities, Student Government Association, SUNY Career and Counseling Center, Schenectady Smart Scholars Early College High School, and YOU!

 * Services available through other departments on-campus.

 Clubs and Organizations, * Learning Center, * Math Lab, Non-Traditional Students, Returning Adult Students, Off-Campus Housing, Student Activities, Student Code of Conduct, Student Notification, * Tutor Services, * TRIO Program

 "Don't be afraid of the space between your dreams and reality.

 If you can dream it, you can make it so."